suyashmahar/suyash-thesis/Chapters/snapshot.typ

 === Memory Allocator

 While Snapshot provides a failure atomic `msync()`, applications need to allocate and manage memory in a memory-mapped file.
-Shared memory allocators, like `boost.interprocess`~@boost.interprocess, provide an easy way to man- age memory in a memory-mapped file by providing `malloc()` and free()-like API.
+Shared memory allocators, like `boost.interprocess`~@boost.interprocess, provide an easy way to manage memory in a memory-mapped file by providing `malloc()` and `free()`-like API.
 These operations, while enable memory management, are not crash-consistent.
-However, Snapshot's ability to automatically log all updates to the persistent memory, enables applications to use volatile shared memory allocators for allocating memory in a crash- consistent manner.
+However, Snapshot's ability to automatically log all updates to the persistent memory, enables applications to use volatile shared memory allocators for allocating memory in a crash-consistent manner.
 To demonstrate Snapshot's utility, we use Snapshot to enable `boost.interprocess` to function as a persistent memory allocator. `boost.interprocess` allocates objects from a memory-mapped file, provides API to access the root object as a pointer, and allocate/free objects while Snapshot tracks updates and makes changes atomically durable on an `msync()`.

-==== Decoupling Memory Allocator and Logging
+#BoldParagraph[Decoupling Memory Allocator and Logging]
 Unlike traditional PM programming libraries that couple memory allocators and logging techniques, Snapshot permits any combination of a logging technique and a memory allocator.
 For example, PMDK's allocator only supports redo logging.
 Restricting the programmer to the specific characteristics of their implementation.
 On the other hand, Snapshot provides programmer the ability to independently choose the memory allocator and logging technique, suiting the specific needs of the workload.

 === Putting it all Together

-#figure(
+#place(top, float: true, [#figure(
   image("../Figures/Snapshot/cxlbuf-single-col.svg", width: 80%),
   caption: [Instrumented binary
 calls `libsnapshot.so`'s logging function for every store.
 Changes are atomically durable on `msync()`.]
-)<fig:cxlbuf-working>
+)<fig:cxlbuf-working>~])

 To see how snapshot works in practice, consider an array `append()` function that takes a value and inserts it into the next available slot in the array. @fig:cxlbuf-working shows the implementation of this function along with the memory and log states as the program executes.
 In the example, the instrumented program automatically undo-logs the updated location (i.e., call to `logRange`).
 For brevity, we only show updates to the array element, not the array size.

 When the program starts executing #CircledNumber(1), the instrumentation calls the logging function with the address of updated locations (`&arr[arr->sz]` and `&arr->sz`), and update sizes.
-The function logs the address by creating a new entry in the thread- local undo log.
+The function logs the address by creating a new entry in the thread-local undo log.

 Next,	#CircledNumber(2) the program continues and updates memory locations.
 Since the program directly interacts only with the DRAM, the value in the DRAM is updated, but the value in the backing memory (e.g., PM) is unchanged.
 Finally, the application calls `msync()` to update the backing memory.
 On this call, Snapshot iterates over the log to find all locations that have been updated and uses them to copy updates from DRAM to PM.
 After updating PM with the values from DRAM, Snapshot drops the log by marking it as invalid.
 Once `msync()` returns, any failure would reflect the persistent state of the most recent `msync()`.